Dopamine (Mila J album): Background

-After being in two girl groups Gyrl and Dame Four and also appearing on tracks by RaRa, IMx, and Omarion, Mila J was set to release her original debut album Split Personality through The Ultimate Group and Universal Motown but it was ultimately shelved.
+After being in two girl groups Gyrl and Dame Four and also appearing on tracks by RaRa, IMx, and Omarion, Mila J was set to release her original debut album Split Personality through The Ultimate Group and Universal Motown, but it was ultimately shelved.
 The album featured a number of appearances from artists on the T.U.G. roster, including proteges and its associates, such as Marques Houston, Young Rome, Rufus Blaq, and The Underdogs.
-Most of the songs were later on used for her 2014 mixtape called Westside.
+Most of the songs were later used for her 2014 mixtape called Westside.
 From mid-2012 to early 2014, Mila returned to her career under the name Japollonia as an independent artist.
 She later reverted to Mila J and released her debut extended play (EP) Made in L.A.
 (2014).
 The EP was originally intended to be released as a full-length album.

 In November 2015, Mila told Complex that her debut album would be released in 2016, stating: "It's been a while since anyone has heard something new from me, so I wanted to drop some new music for my fans while I'm working on my first full length studio album that will be released next year 2016."
 Instead of an album, she released her second EP titled, 213 on June 16, 2016.

 On April 3, 2017, Mila confirmed the album title to be Dopamine.
 Mila told Essence magazine the album title was inspired by Daniel Levitin's book This Is Your Brain On Music: The Science of a Human Obsession: "It really broke down how our brain reacts to music, what's released when we hear a song, and why we like certain music," she said.
 "Dopamine is that chemical that's released when things just feel good.
 It is that favorite song and that favorite band.
 And, I just feel very very happy and free."